Plutonomicon/plutarch-plutus/docs/RUN.md

 evalWithArgs x args = fmap (\(a, b, s) -> (a, b, unScript s)) . evaluateScript . flip applyArguments args $ compile x
 ```

 The fields in the result triple correspond to execution budget (how much memory and CPU units were used), trace log, and script result - respectively.
-Often you're only interested in the script result, in that case you can use-
+Often you're only interested in the script result, in that case you can use:

 ```haskell
 evalT :: ClosedTerm a -> Either ScriptError (Program DeBruijn DefaultUni DefaultFun ())